Helmholz: Multiple vulnerabilities in REX 100

 Do now

-0/3HARDENINGEnable 'Lock network configuration (Conftool)' feature in device settings to prevent unauthorized configuration changes
+HARDENINGVerify that 'Lock network configuration (Conftool)' is enabled in device configuration

-HARDENINGRestrict network access to REX 100 management interfaces (HTTP/HTTPS, SSH) to authorized engineering workstations only using firewall rules or network segmentation
+HARDENINGRestrict network access to REX 100 device management interface to authorized personnel only; use firewall rules to limit access to trusted engineering workstations

 Schedule — requires maintenance window